b-tang/cs-4555-intro-3d-computer-game-prog/README.md

 - Physics & Collisions: Set up game physics to make interactions realistic.
 - Interactivity: Design responsive and interactive gameplay elements.
 - Game Design Fundamentals: Apply principles of 3D game design throughout each module.

+## License
+This repository is for educational purposes as part of the CS 4555 course at Cal State LA.